prof-alazhary/Security-Gateway/README.md

 #   Security Gateway POC:-

-##### This is a POC that demonstrates the Security Gateway solution to provide a layer on the front of the Client-side, to apply some security requirements for the Front End APP. in terms of communicating with any API "HTTP calls".
+##### This is a POC that demonstrates A solution to provide a layer on the front of the Client-side (placed within an API Gateway), to apply some security requirements for the Front End App to be more secure. in terms of communicating with any 3rd Party API.

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)